connorsadler/connorsadler.github.io/index.md

 - Go learning
 - Gmail cleaner project - main ongoing work is a Go backend to allow a user to login using Google (using OAuth2), and scan their Gmail to help them clean it up.
+- Google OAuth2 work - in order to access Gmail - includes work on Access tokens and Refresh tokens, uses a small http server to capture the callback from Google
 - Java refresher (as I've been doing Kotlin for a while)
 - leetcode.com puzzles (Java) (profile [here](https://leetcode.com/u/zebsmattz/))
 - Hackerrank questions (Java)